 Currently, no recommended standardized instrument adequately covers both developmental and social-emotional or mental health screening domains.
 Two separate screening instruments are needed to adequately screen for potential developmental and social-emotional or mental health concerns.

 Bill developmental and social-emotional or mental health screenings on the same claim as other C&TC services.
-Use the following codes:
+Use the following CPT codes:

 You may bill for both a developmental and a social-emotional or mental health screening on the same date of service on the same claim.
+You may bill for more than two developmental and social-emotional or mental health screenings on the same date of service.

 When a developmental and social-emotional or mental health screening is provided at other pediatric visits, bill the developmental and social-emotional or mental health screening on the same claim as the other pediatric services.